 Seek a Mentor/Financial Coach

-Financial educations institutions are great resources to help small business owners.
+Financial education organizations are great resources to help small business owners.
 The NFCC’s Small Business Owner counseling initiative is in place to help small business owners take charge of their finances and manage them properly.
 Certified credit counselors will help you assess your financial situation and equip you with the knowledge to make the best financial decisions for yourself and your business.
 Don’t be afraid to ask for the help you need to thrive.